Today we’re going to find out what time of day and day of the week people are coming to your website and why that matters.

 I’ve got a few other examples in the video here:

 Click to Open Transcription of Video

 You probably already know that different times of day and different days of the week have different outcomes in your business, but what you might not know is how to make your digital marketing output congruent with when people want to buy from you so that you’re in the right place at the right time.

 I’ve got an Audience Engagement Report that tells you a whole lot of information about the users who are interacting on your website and transacting with you.
 This includes telling you exactly which times of the day and days of the week that they are most active on your website (not just when they visit, but when are they really interacting).

 You want to put as much advertising budget as you can onto times of day and days of the week that you know are the times when users are highly engaged and wanting to buy.

 You don’t want to be in a situation when your best audiences are logging in at 7 pm, but by that stage, it is only organic traffic because your paid advertising has run out of budget.
 I did have a client tell me recently that her advertising budgets were all being spent by lunchtime – what if her most engaged audiences were wanting to find her after dinner?

 You don’t have to spend more money, you just have to place your advertising dollars on the times of day and days of the week when you are going to get a better return on your investment.

-In the video I describe how to do it with both budget scheduling through turning budgets on and off at certain times, and also how to schedule more subtly by adjusting bids at certain times of day.
+In the video, I describe how to do it with both budget scheduling through turning budgets on and off at certain times, and also how to schedule more subtly by adjusting bids at certain times of the day.